ribtoks/code-jamming/_posts/2016-03-27-implementing-autocomplete-for-english-in-c.md

     vp_t prompt(std::string prefix, uint_t n = 16);
 </code></pre>

-one of which allows you to import a file and another &#8211; generate completion suggestions.
+one of which allows you to import a file and another - generate completion suggestions.

-But it&#8217;s only half of the story.
+But it's only half of the story.
 Also you need source for completion.
-Library FACE is able to digest TSV files (Tab-Separated Values) where first column is frequency of phrase/word and second column &#8211; phrase/word itself.
-After searching through the internet for some time I&#8217;ve found <a href="https://github.com/mozilla-b2g/gaia/tree/master/apps/keyboard/js/imes/latin/dictionaries" target="_blank">frequency tables for different languages</a> for Android.
+Library FACE is able to digest TSV files (Tab-Separated Values) where first column is frequency of phrase/word and second column - phrase/word itself.
+After searching through the internet for some time I've found <a href="https://github.com/mozilla-b2g/gaia/tree/master/apps/keyboard/js/imes/latin/dictionaries" target="_blank">frequency tables for different languages</a> for Android.
 There are in the XML with simple structure and simple Ruby script written in 5 minutes transformed them into TSV:

 <pre><code class="language-ruby">
 require 'nokogiri'